Cheapest way to book a Disney Cruise with points and miles

 The Chase Sapphire Reserve card currently offers 50,000 points after $4,000 spent in 3 months.
 Since Sapphire Reserve cardholders get a 50% bonus on points, the sign-up bonus is worth $810 towards a Disney Cruise.

-Using Citi ThankYou Points for a Disney Cruise
+Using Citi ThankYou points for a Disney Cruise

 Citi ThankYou points are worth 1 cent each towards cruise bookings, though Citi ThankYou Premier cardholders get 1.25 cents per point.
 This makes the 53,000-point sign-up bonus of the Citi ThankYou Premier card the best option.
 It can be redeemed for $662 towards a Disney Cruise.